Kaieteur Falls Tour from Georgetown

 - Personal shopping expenses

-Note: The maximum number of people per group is 12, unless you are willing to travel in a separate group or add a private tour.
+The maximum number of people per group is 12, unless you are willing to travel in a separate group or add a private tour.
 In this case, we can arrange for the rangers to team up at an additional cost, as the flight arrangements would need to be synced to ensure the flights are close to avoid lengthy waiting time, etc.

 When booking please provide accurate body weight (this helps to avoid cancellations since our aircrafts have weight limits)